adityaiitb/ml_models/models/mnist/README.md

 uv run python mnist.py
 ```

-This creates files `train.dat` and `test.dat` with train loss, test loss and accuracy values.
 The accuracy after 15 epochs is about 98%.
+Use Tensorboard to visualize loss and accuracy.